ednet-dev/ednet_core_tasks/README.md

 [EDNetCore] (https://github.com/ednet-dev/ednet_core) for the model.
 This application shows how easy is to save and load a model to/from a local storage.

-The model is initialized with few entities in lib.dartling.tasks.init.dart.
+The model is initialized with few entities in lib.EDNetCore.tasks.init.dart.

-In web.dartling.tasks.dartling_tasks_web.dart:
+In web.EDNetCore.tasks.dartling_tasks_web.dart:

     String loadDartlingData(String name) {
       return window.localStorage[name];